Sniffy2019/Hardware-store/README.md

 <a name="Acknow"></a>
 ### Acknowledgments

-*Code Institute:- base layout of website and code to create the front page.
+*Code Institute:- base layout of website and code to create the pages.

 *Robert Mclaughlin:- For reviewing ideas.